tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Alpha generation strategies <alpha model>` - such as :term:`factor investing`, :term:`statistical arbitrage`, and :term:`trend-following`, to identify assets that are likely to outperform or underperform the broader market.

+        - :term:`Volatility basket` is a specific portfolio construction strategy that focuses on the :term:`volatility` of the assets

         See also

         - :term:`Alpha model`

         - :term:`Continuous trading`

+        - :term:`Volatility basket`

         - :term:`Trading strategy`